mediamicroservices/mm/README.md

 **23. Quit**
 if editing in the terminal, use this option to leave the configuration file editor.
+#### Configuring PREMIS/Fixity logging database
+The microservice scripts are able to report to a central database information such as date and location run as well as generated fixity hashes.
+To enable this function you will need a computer running mySQL to function as a server.

+To configure the database, run the script `createpremisdb` and follow the prompts.
+This will set up the database as well as facilitate user creation.
+At the end of user creation, the script will supply a command to create a log in profile for the database.
+Run this command on your user computer (not host, unless they are the same) to create the information that will be used in the mmcongig menu.

 ## mediamicroservices functions and instructions for use ##